migeyel/ecnet/README.md

 ## Example Usage
 Here's an example of how you would send a "hello" message from one computer to another.

-First, you'll need to `require` the API in your program. **Note: Loading the file using basically anything that's not `require` may cause several instances of the API to be run at the same time.
-This can cause problems with performance, unreliable connections and undefined behavior in general.**
+First, you'll need to `require` the API in your program.
 ```lua
 local ecnet = require("ecnet")
 ```